 Global Distribution and Supply Chain

-We assist domestic businesses navigate the common, and potentially serious, foreign trade and supply chain legal issues that exist in the globalized economy.
+We assist domestic businesses to navigate foreign trade and supply chain legal issues that exist in the globalized economy.
 Our attorneys work with companies and help to establish and maintain compliance with federal export laws and regulations promulgated by the United States Department of Commerce Bureau of Industry and Security (“BIS”), Department of State, Directorate of Defense Trade Controls (“DDTC”), and the Department of the Treasury Office of Foreign Assets Control (“OFAC”).

 - Creating and updating export compliance procedures;